RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_file_writer_class.md

 }
 ```
-***

-Putting it All Together
+## Putting It All Together
---

-The skeleton writer class looks as shown below.
-This is the minimum amount of code required to build a file type plug-in with a writer component.
-You could actually build your project now, and the file writer will even produce a target BIL file.
-However, this target file will do nothing more than output the content of the original BIL document, which is embedded in the intermediary document as a dependency file.
-In the following chapters you will learn how to generate a BIL target file that includes the actual translations and comments entered in Var:ProductName by manipulating the target file DOM object programmatically.
+The following skeleton writer class contains the minimum code required to build a file type plug-in with a writer component.
+At this stage, you can build the project and the writer can produce a target BIL file.
+However, that file only outputs the content of the original BIL document, which the intermediary document embeds as a dependency file.
+In the following sections, you will learn how to manipulate the target file DOM object so that the generated BIL file includes the translations and comments entered in Var:ProductName.

 # [C#](#tab/tabid-7)
 ```cs